Citizenship Classes (Free)

 What: A free, weekly class to prepare for the U.S. citizenship exam and interview

-Where: Lancaster Public Library (125 North Duke Street), Windolph Room (2nd floor)
+Where: Lancaster Public Library (125 North Duke Street)

-This is the fifth session of Citizenship Lancaster, a library-supported adult education program that as helped many students become U.S. citizens since September 2009.
+This is the sixth session of Citizenship Lancaster, a library-supported adult education program that as helped many students become U.S. citizens since September 2009.

 What is the class about?

 Citizenship Lancaster reviews and answers all 100 American history and civics questions on the naturalization exam.
 Students also practice reading and writing, and study interview questions related to the N-400 form.
 All Citizenship Lancaster students receive a free Welcome Packet containing useful study materials.